isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-paint-finish-for-ceilings.markdown

 Unlike other paints, Homax comes ready to paint with just a light-mixing before application.
 You can equally achieve any pattern you desire on your ceiling with
 [these paints](https://pestpolicy.com/best-paint-for-concrete-walls-in-basement/)
 and it is easy to spread.
-Its effect on the environment is controlled with its minimal VOC emissions making it a good paint for your interiors.
-2 gallons of this paint can be painted to cover 150 square ft - It'll remove mold as shown by
+Its effect on the environment is controlled with its minimal VOC emissions making it a good paint for your interiors.Â  2 gallons of this paint can be painted to cover 150 square ft - It'll remove mold as shown by
 [CDC](https://pestpolicy.com)
 .
 Pros: